Amber J. Lawson: Early career and digital media (1999–2009)

-In 1999, Lawson founded internetworksstudios.com, developing online content.
-The firm produced Pop Girl, a talent competition.
-In 2000, internetworksstudios.com was renamed Stage 3 Studios, a media company focused on creating programming for film and television.
-Under the banner of Stage 3 Studios, Lawson converted Pop Girl into a one-hour dramedy, Alyx, and partnered with Madonna, among others, to sell the script.
-Additionally, Lawson served as a development consultant, working with Fox Entertainment Group, NBCUniversal, Warner Bros. and others.
+After relocating to Los Angeles, Lawson founded internetworksstudios.com in 1999, developing online content including Pop Girl, a talent competition format.
+In 2000, the company was renamed Stage 3 Studios, focusing on film and television programming.
+Under Stage 3 Studios, Lawson adapted Pop Girl into a one-hour dramedy titled Alyx and worked with Madonna, Maverick Productions and Touchstone/ ABC.

-In 2006, Lawson and Leggett partnered to create Comedy Cocktail, a live sketch comedy show performed in Los Angeles, which launched the careers of Ask A Ninja and Frangela, among others.
-Additionally, Comedy Cocktail conceived and produced Super Seniors, an early incarnation of Comedy Central's Workaholics.
-Also in 2006, they were hired by the National Lampoon to relaunch the National Lampoon Lemmings live tour and cast and create the Lampoon's comedy albums.
+In 2006, Lawson and collaborator Jay Leggett (In Living Color)created Comedy Cocktail, a live sketch comedy show in Los Angeles credited with launching the careers of Ask A Ninja and Frangela, and producing Super Seniors, an early precursor to Comedy Central's Workaholics.
+That same year,the duo was hired by National Lampoon to relaunch the National Lampoon Lemmings live tour and oversee its comedy album releases.In 2007, Lawson joined ManiaTV, followed by a position at Babelgum beginning in 2009, where she served as comedy publisher and created several viral series including Kids Reenact, In 60 Seconds, and Kevin Pollak's Vamped Out.